JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] JuliaCN Discourse (discourse.juliacn.com)
 - [ ] Julia Forem
 - [ ] YouTube
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 10. Which of the following best describe your use of Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] I use Julia for research
 - [ ] I use Julia for work individually
 - [ ] I use Julia for teaching